Larger Quantities, Lower Prices

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Wild Hydrangea is both gorgeous and plentiful.
 They love average to moist soils will help the growth and development of this plant the most.
 From May all through the way to July, this plant will produce balls or clusters of beautiful flowers that will vary in color and size.
 These flowers are also favored for use in flower arrangements so that the blooms can be enjoyed indoors as well.

 Wild Hydrangea Shrub - Hydrangea arborescens

 In autumn, the leaves turn yellow to create a colorful display until the leaves fall off to expose the canes.
-The soft, woody canes are covered in peeling bark when the plants are allowed to grow unhindered, offering a nice addition to the landscape during winter.
+The soft, woody canes are covered in peeling bark when the plants are allowed to grow unhindered, offering an excellent addition to the landscape during winter.

-Hydrangea prefers moist soil, and grows well in partial shade and forested areas.
-Extra watering is necessary during hot, dry summers, and a layer of mulch provides extra moisture
+Hydrangea prefers moist soil and grows well in partial shade and forested areas.
+Extra watering is necessary during hot, dry summers, and a layer of mulch provides excess moisture.